 - human immunodeficiency virus (HIV).

-See detailed information about common dementias.
+See detailed information about

 Primary dementias are those—like Alzheimer's disease (AD), multi-infarct dementia, and dementia with Lewy bodies—in which the dementia itself is the major sign of an organic brain disease not directly related to any other organic illness.
 Secondary dementias are those caused by, or closely related to, some other recognizable disease, such as HIV, head injury, multiple sclerosis, or chronic alcohol abuse.